 8.1 Adjusting the burner settings

 The flow of gas to the burner is controlled with a gas valve.
-The valve must be set to a high and a low burner pressure. maximum 10 minutes.
+The valve must be set to a high and a low burner pressure.
+To adjust the burner pressures, do the following: